Start Here: GAIL 101 Courses

 • Any member of the Client Services team will be happy to talk with to find out what you need to do and which training will help you learn how to do it.

-• You can always email askit@uga.edu, our ticketing system, with any GAIL questions or concerns that you have and a team member will be in touch!
+• You can always send us a ticket at AskIT with any GAIL questions or concerns that you have and a team member will be in touch!